Strictly Come Dancing 2020 line-up | Confirmed celebrity contestants - TheNewsTrace

 Partnered with: Anton Du Beke

-Former House Secretary Jacqui Smith was the ultimate contestant confirmed for Strictly Come Dancing.
-She is finest often called the primary feminine House Secretary for the Labour Get together in 2007.
-She is now the Chair of the biggest NHS belief in England in Birmingham and a Kids’s Belief in Sandwell.
-The political commentator stated of her information: “I used to be speechless with pleasure at being requested to hitch Strictly – and that’s very uncommon for me.
-Fifty years in the past, I obtained a bronze medal for Scottish Highland Dancing and it feels about time to return to dancing.
-I couldn’t be in higher fingers with the Strictly staff and I’m going to throw myself into the problem.
+Former Residence Secretary Jacqui Smith was the ultimate contestant confirmed for Strictly Come Dancing.
+She is greatest generally known as the primary feminine Residence Secretary for the Labour Celebration in 2007.
+She is now the Chair of the most important NHS belief in England in Birmingham and a Youngsters’s Belief in Sandwell.
+The political commentator mentioned of her information: “I used to be speechless with pleasure at being requested to hitch Strictly – and that’s very uncommon for me.
+Fifty years in the past, I received a bronze medal for Scottish Highland Dancing and it feels about time to return to dancing.
+I couldn’t be in higher arms with the Strictly staff and I’m going to throw myself into the problem.
 Be careful!”.

 HRVY